-Volkswagen is likely to increase focus on electrification in the U.S., suggests a new Bloomberg report citing Thomas Ulrich, the company’s R&D chief.
+Volkswagen will increase focus on electrification in the U.S., suggests a Bloomberg report citing Thomas Ulrich, the company’s R&D chief.
 Such a move could mean more product launches and faster rollouts.

-U.S. President Joe Biden has proposed a USD 174 billion investment to spur EV demand and show the federal government’s strong commitment to EVs.
-This step has motivated the German automaker to “realign” its U.S. EV strategy “in a massive way,” and it may finalize the changes later this year during its annual investment review.
+When U.S. President Joe Biden proposed a USD 174 billion investment to spur EV demand and show the federal government’s strong commitment to EVs, it motivated the German automaker to “realign” its U.S. EV strategy “in a massive way,” and it may finalize the changes later this year during its annual investment review.

 Volkswagen has almost sold out all the ID.4s which it can deliver in the U.S. this year.
 The electric SUV’s demand could increase noticeably next year when the sourcing changes to the local factory and prices go down.
 In 2023, the VW ID.
 Buzz will arrive in the U.S. as the second dedicated EV in the country from the German brand.

 With such popular models from the core brand and other marques, Volkswagen Group could increase market share in the U.S. two-fold to 10%, Dr. Diess said after announcing the New Auto long-term strategy in July 2021, as per Automotive News.
 Dr. Diess said that the decision for future Volkswagens in the U.S. beyond the ID.4 and ID.
 Buzz is still pending, but the sales of models from Audi, Porsche, Bentley, and Lamborghini would grow its market share in the country.